VU-IVM/gtsm3-era5-nrt/README.md

 - ```p3_prepare_run.py``` functionality to prepare the GTSM model
     - copy model files and use template to change folder paths
 - ```p4_postprocess_FM.py``` functionality to proprocess GTSM simulation results
+    - remove spinup
 	- convert netcdf output into CDS appropiate format
-    - compute residual water levels and annual means
+    - compute residual water levels and monthly/annual means
     - plotting results (min, max, mean) on global map

 To be able to run the Python script you need to install conda and create an virtual environment using the environment.yml file (```conda env create --file environment.yml```).
 This installs the required packages, such as xarray, netCDF4, cartopy, etc.